SimonGrchevski/ToForgetList/README.md

 # To-do-list

 > This project is simple minimalist to-do-list.
-You can add new tasks and check one when you finish it.
+You can add new tasks and check one when you finish it, remove the checked and drag and drop to reorder the tasks.

 ![screenshot](./Screenshot.png)